 Supported Operations

-import pluto.compat.neptune should be sufficient for sending data to both Neptune and Pluto.
+import pluto.compat.neptune should be sufficient for sending data to both Neptune Scale and Pluto.
 The information below is purely informational about which APIs we have wrapped.

 Initialization

-| Neptune | pluto |
+| Neptune Scale | pluto |

 |---|

-neptune.init_run(project="workspace/project") | run.init(project="project") |
+Run(experiment_name="my-experiment") | pluto.init(name="my-experiment") |

 Configs

-| Neptune | pluto |
+| Neptune Scale | pluto |

 |---|